hikogui/hikogui/docs/preferences.md

 =======================

 The preferences of an application are loaded and saved into a JSON file.
-Whenever a configuration values is modified the preferences are automatically saved.
+Whenever a configuration value is modified, the preferences are automatically saved.

 Command Line
 ------------